Injured by a Defective Product in Illinois? Who is Responsible?

 Manufacturing Errors

 A manufacturing error occurs when the error was not part of the design and was not intended.
-According to the Legal Information Institute at Cornell Law School, it occurs when the “product departs from its intended design and is more dangerous than consumers expect the product to be.”
+According to the Legal Information Institute at Cornell Law School, it happens when the “product departs from its intended design and is more dangerous than consumers expect the product to be.”

 Failure to Warn

 Johnson & Johnson, the manufacturer of baby powder, has been getting a lot of press in the last few years, but not in a good way.
-Multiple lawsuits have been filed, and many large jury awards rendered to women who contracted ovarian cancer from allegedly using baby powder as a feminine hygiene product.
+Multiple lawsuits have been filed, and many large jury awards have been rendered to women who contracted ovarian cancer from allegedly using baby powder as a feminine hygiene product.

 The allegations are that studies from many years ago showed a link between the use of talcum powder in the genital region and ovarian cancer.
 Even though Johnson & Johnson was aware of the studies, the company failed to warn users of the possibility of them contracting life-threatening cancer.
 One other manufacturer of talcum powder did warn its users.
 This warning has been used in court to show that Johnson & Johnson also knew of the dangers and should have been warned.